satorici/satori-docs/satori_help/docs/playbooks/settings.md

 ### Report False

 If you don't want to store a copy of your report or output, define the report as False.
-You will still get the overall status of your report and test.
+You will still get the overall status of your report and test after completition but the outputs will not be stored.

 ```yml
 settings: